 The adults and children were located in different areas of the hospital.
 There are also narrow tunnels under the hospital.

 Stories say that when Glenn Dale was a functioning facility the patients endured torture and experimental treatments.
-Eventually, in 1984 the hospital was closed.
+Eventually, in 1984 the hospital was closed, and its lay abandoned ever since.

 People brave enough to investigate the hospital have reported hearing strange noises, yelling, banging, and even laughter.
 Others have reported smelling burning flesh.